 Memories are part of our worldview filter to color the value of life and relationships.
 They can be tools for positive change or hold us back.
 We can use them to improve our lives if we recognize their power.

 The trick is learning how to amplify the positive memories while turning down the volume on the negative.

 “Memories can either bind us to the past or link us to the wisdom for living a more enlightened present.” ― Guru Tua

 3) Life Lessons of Wisdom

-Many believe the value of life comes from understanding its lessons, and this takes wisdom.
+Many believe the value of life comes from understanding its lessons, which takes wisdom.
 Wisdom comes in many forms.
 It doesn’t have so much to do with your intelligence as your level of awareness.
-It takes presence and awareness to grasp the lesson.
+It takes presence and attention to grasp the lesson.

-Perhaps you find yourself in a loop, repeating the same experiences, the same lessons.
-If that’s the case, you need the observational skills to spot the pattern and wisdom to stop and investigate the reasons.
+Perhaps you are in a loop, repeating the same experiences and lessons.
+If that’s the case, you need to enhance your observational skills to spot the pattern and wisdom to stop and investigate the reasons.
 Sometimes the most beneficial life lessons are the ones we like the least.
 Wisdom gained by experience is one of the ways to recognize the things we should always remember.

 4) Decluttering the Mind and Our Environment

 Commercialism starts its programming earlier in our lives.
 The TV is the babysitter for busy parents.
 So, companies and institutions sell children things by learning to trigger our basic instincts.
 They have devised many creative tactics to influence our thinking.